 This flagrant display of cruelty to living creatures disgusts you.
 You decide to head back to the Icy Peak and eviscerate some more Yetis.

 In Dissidia: Final Fantasy, Kefka dismisses Sephiroth as "just another sadist with a god complex.
 Like THAT's anything special!"
-Being the story's Meta Guy as well as an honorary "sadist with god complex" himself, Kefka seems fully aware of (and amused by) this hypocrisy.
+Being the Troll he, is this line is arguably a much more apt description of Kefka himself.

 Also in Dissidia, Quistis is the ingame tutor for equippable items, and stresses its importance.
 When you realise that her origin game doesn't make use of equipment outside of weapon upgrades...